bonedaddy/go-compound/README.md

 # Support

 If you like this application feel free to send me some ETH, or whatever (shit)coins you want to get rid of `0xc7459562777DDf3A1A7afefBE515E8479Bd3FDBD`.

+# Misc Q&A's

+* Q: on the compound token contracts, what's the different between `exchangeRateCurrent` and `exchangeRateStored`
+* A: Current calls accrueInterest - stored returns the last computed value